JacobFV/bsbr/README.md

 - **BSBRAttention**: The core attention mechanism
 - **BSBRLayer**: A complete transformer layer with BSBR attention and feed-forward network
 - **BSBRModel**: A full model with embedding, multiple BSBR layers, and normalization

+### Additional Models (Extras)

+For evaluation and research purposes, we also include:

+- **LinearTransformer**: Linear complexity transformer using a reformulated attention mechanism
+- **DeltaNet**: Enhanced linear transformer with a removal component for better memory management

+These additional models are available in the `bsbr_extras` package and can be installed with the `extras` option.

 ## Algorithm